codykimberling/CKBasicAuthUrlUtilities/README.md

 `pod 'CKBasicAuthUrlUtilities',	'~> 0.0.6'`

-Then, um, use it:
+Then, um...use it:

 	CKBasicAuthUrlUtilities urlUtilities = CKBasicAuthUrlUtilities.new;

 Let's see what we can do:

-Create a NSURL with a non-encoded string, percent escapting the non-encoded string with NSUTF8StringEncoding:
+Create a NSURL with a non-encoded string, percent escaping the non-encoded string with NSUTF8StringEncoding (prepends scheme if missing):

 	- (NSURL *)urlWithUtf8EncodingForString:(NSString *)nonEncodedString;